 Hi everybody.
-My name is Scott Levin and I am the founding partner at San Diego Divorce Mediation and family law, and I am a professional peacekeeper and mediator and today we are blessed to have Dr. Linda altos PhD with us.
+My name is Scott Levin and I am the founding partner at San Diego Divorce Mediation and family law, and I am a professional peacekeeper and mediator, and today we are blessed to have Dr. Linda altos Ph.D. with us.
 Hi.
 Hi, Dr. alters.
 Hello, I turned 11 Hi, Dr. altos is a licensed psychologist in San Diego.
 She has worked with families going through divorce since 2000.
 And she has the most incredible reputation.
 As we both live in San Diego.
 She’s really an incredible resource.
-She is the former president of the San Diego Psychological Association, along with many other accolades, and she has given us a few minutes today to talk in depth about parenting plans.
-Now parenting plans for people going through divorce and post divorce.
-It’s a it’s a huge part of the process.
+She is the former president of the San Diego Psychological Association, along with many other accolades, and she has given us a few minutes today to talk in-depth about parenting plans.
+Now parenting plans for people going through divorce and post-divorce.
+It’s it’s a huge part of the process.
 It’s also possibly the most emotional part of the process.
 So there’s a lot of feelings.
-And there’s a lot of issues with regard around parenting plans.
-And I thought that having Dr. Altis talk us through some of these issues, and really focusing on the health and well being of the children would be a valuable few minutes for all of us.
+And there’s a lot of issues with regard to parenting plans.
+And I thought that having Dr. Altis talk us through some of these issues, and really focusing on the health and well-being of the children would be a valuable few minutes for all of us.
 So thank you again, Dr. Altis.
 And in terms of parenting plans, if you don’t mind that if we start, what does the research tell us about how to how to best structure these plans for the betterment of children?

 Linda Altes 1:39

-knowing that the goals of continual and ongoing contact and the minimization of tension and openness and the openness of conflict between co parents what can you tell us about particular parenting plans that help accomplish those goals?
-And if you don’t mind sharing some examples that that you often recommend, that would be wonderful.
+knowing that the goals of continual and ongoing contact and the minimization of tension and openness and the openness of conflict between co-parents what can you tell us about particular parenting plans that help accomplish those goals?
+And if you don’t mind sharing some examples that you often recommend, that would be wonderful.